-Digital Literacy is concerned with developing pupils’ awareness of internet safety and the safe and appropriate use of technology in wider society.
-Each class is timetabled to cover at least two half terms’ work on Digital Literacy each year.
-Each class uses the South West Grid for Learning Planning.
+Digital Literacy is concerned with developing pupils’ awareness of internet safety, as well as the safe and appropriate use of technology in wider society.
+Each class is timetabled to cover at least two half terms of work on Digital Literacy each year, which includes the use of the South West Grid for Learning Planning.
 In addition, e-safety is covered in life skills staying safe week, regular assemblies and visitor workshops such as the police, BT click-safety, parent e-safety workshops.
 School also uses online Gooseberry Planet, which supports our digital literacy programme.

 Code and computer programming was introduced as a key element of the National Curriculum for Computing in 2014.
-The computing scheme of work has been developed to allow pupils to become proficient at following and sequencing algorithms, debug programmes and design their own computer games & programmes.
-Each class have computing lessons for at least 2 half terms following planning that includes using specially adapted programmes such as Scratch and Kodu.
+The computing scheme of work has been developed to allow pupils to become proficient at: following and sequencing algorithms; debugging programmes; as well as designing their own computer games and programmes.
+Each class have computing lessons for at least two half terms, following planning that includes using specially adapted programmes such as Scratch and Kodu.
 This is an area our pupils achieve well at and therefore, we increased the challenge last year using Techy Tots and this coming year will include using further coding equipment in a STEM project for each class.

-In Years 3 and 4 pupils receive additional Information Technology lessons in order to become efficient technology users.
-They will practise using word processing programmes, creating presentations, researching using the internet and become proficient at saving and organising their work.
+In Years 3 and 4, pupils receive additional information technology lessons, in order to become efficient technology users.
+They practise using word processing programmes, creating presentations, researching using the internet and become proficient at saving and organising their work.
 In Years 5 and 6 pupils are encouraged to apply these skills more readily to their work across the whole curriculum.
 Opportunities to use IT in the curriculum have been mapped.

-Pupils have access to a number of quality subscriptions, some which they can access at home, including: Gooseberry Planet, Purple Mash, My Maths and Curriculum Visions.
-Pupils also have access to their own school email address through the Durham Learning Gateway.
-School buys into the County Computing and Website Service Level Agreements to ensure staff receive up to date training in Computing and developing the school website annually.
+Pupils have access to a number of quality subscriptions, some which they can access at home, including: Gooseberry Planet, Purple Mash, My Maths, Oxford Reading Buddy, Reading Plus.
+School buys into the County Computing and Website Service Level Agreements, to ensure staff receive up to date training in Computing.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.